estoicodev/website-mauricodev/content/pages/index.md

       value: Mauricodev Website
       keyName: property
     - name: 'og:description'
+      value: >-
-      value: 'This is the website of Mauricodev, a curious Front-end developer.'
+        This is the website of Mauricodev, a curious developer who likes to create beautiful and functional things on the web
       keyName: property
     - name: 'og:image'
       value: images/exto_preview.png